 Single-use thermobaric rocket launcher, manufactured in Soviet Union.

 Officially it is referred as a "rocket-propelled flamethrower".
 It launches a much larger munition than the M202 FLASH with

 a different thermobaric filler.
 Used by Russia and other nations.

-manufactured in China.
-Launches a larger 84 mm rocket with a
+China.
+Launches a smaller 62 mm rocket with a different filler than

 publish your own articles?
 Visit our